AmitTzah/exercise_timer_app/README.md

         *   Overall progress (e.g., "Total Sets: 7/30").
         *   Time counting down within the current Interval Time (or counting up in Survival Mode).
     *   **Pause Workout button:** Pauses and resumes the timer.
-    *   **Finish Workout button:** Prompts a confirmation dialog.
+    *   **Stop Workout button:** Prompts a confirmation dialog.
 If confirmed, navigates to the new Workout Summary Display Screen.
+The summary will reflect the exercises actually performed up to the point of stopping and the total time elapsed.
     *   Upon natural completion of all sets (not applicable in Survival Mode):
         *   An automated voice announces "workout_complete.wav".
         *   The app navigates to the Workout Summary Display Screen.